-In your leadership career there are many types of conflict in the workplace that you will need to deal with.
-Personality conflicts are, by far, the most challenging and frequent.
+There are many types of conflict in the workplace that you will need to deal with.
+By far the most frequently and certainly most challenging are Personality conflicts.

-Differences in Style.
 People's preferred way for getting a job done can differ.
 For example, one person may just want to get the work done quickly (task oriented), while another is more concerned about making sure that everyone has a say in how the work gets done (people oriented).
-When you understand people's difference in style you can hose down a lot of potential conflict.

 Recently I was coaching a client who was complaining about a colleague, who had taken 5 minutes to run his eyes over her report (that she had spent 20 hours compiling), and then immediately started pointing out to her things that she hadn't got quite right.